Skip to main content

 • npm

-To ensure compatibility with older node, preferably revert to an older one:
+To ensure compatibility with older node versions, it is preferable to revert to an older one:

 code